xmppo/xmpp-php/README.md

 ## Receiving messages and other responses

-Mostly all methods look as if they do nothing unless you get some output back.
-For this you can run one of two public methods:
+Server responses (or server side continuous XML session to be exact) can be retrieved with `$client->getRawResponse()` method which takes bool parameter (optional, set to `true` by default).

- 1. `$client->getRawResponse()` method will fetch the XML from server back.
-This is raw unfiltered data.
-These responses are suitable for any server return.
+Parameter set to `true` will return raw response from server.
+Setting it to `false` will try to parse the response to XML object.

-2. `$client->getParsedResponse()` ~~method will try to parse the XML response.
 Even though it looks intuitive that every response can be parsed, this is not true for example for first response you will get from server opening the XML session with `<stream:stream>` tag.
 This tag is closed only at the end of the session, thus making this initial XML invalid.
-If response fails to parse, it will fall back to raw response.~~ TODO: finding alternative, currently does the same as getting raw response.
+If response fails to parse, it will fall back to raw response.

 ## Roster